12323204-crypto/12323204-COIT20261/week1.md

 I configured a static IP address by editing the Linux network configuration file.
 This activity helped me understand how Linux stores network settings and why static IP addresses are useful in network management.

+I used the ip a command to verify that the static IP address was configured correctly.
+This helped me understand how to check network settings using Linux commands.

 ![GNS project adding linux](./image/week1_4.png)